 We have broken the Communication skill into four main areas of focus:

-- Eye Contact – Being able to keep their eyes on the person that’s talking and being able to look at them and address them while showing that eye contact is important because when you can look at somebody in the eyes it shows that person that you’re paying attention, and you care about what they’re saying.
-So with the kids on the spectrum, the goal is going to be to have them keep that eye contact on the instructor as they’re going through different communication drills.
+- Eye Contact – Being able to keep their eyes on the person that’s talking and being able to look at them and address them while showing that eye contact is important because when you can look at somebody in the eyes, it shows that person that you’re paying attention, and you care about what they’re saying.
+So with the kids on the spectrum, the goal is going to be to have them keep that eye contact with the instructor as they’re going through different communication drills.

 - Body Language – Being able to use correct body language to be able to show when you’re happy, sad, upset, or being able to show whether you’re tired or more energetic is important because very often, when they don’t know how to have good body positioning or good posture, the things that they say can be miscommunicated or misinterpreted.
 Learning to have that good body position will help with this.